codesplinta/busser/README.md

 - `useBrowserStorage()`: used to access and update data in either `window.localStorage` or `window.sessionStorage`.
 - `useBrowserStorageEvent()`: used to setup browser `stroage` event for `window.localStorage` or `window.sessionStorage` for browser inter-tab updates
 - `useBrowserStorageWithEncryption()`: used to access and update data in either `window.localStorage` or `window.sessionStorage` while using encryption.
+- `useSignalsEffect()`: used as an alternative to `useEffect()` for signals.
 - `useSharedState()`: used to share global state to any set of components deep in the tree hierarchy without re-rendering the whole sub-tree.
 - `useUnsavedChangesLock()`: used to generate a custom `getUserConfirmation()` function for your router of choice: `<BrowserRouter/>` or `<HashRoute/>`.
+- `useSearchParamStateValueUpdate()`: used to update the value of a single URL search (query) param.
+- `useSearchParamStateValue()`: used to manage the value of a single URL search (query) param.
+- `useBrowserStorageEffectUpdates()`: used to sync data in browser storage with ReactJS component state changes.
+- `useBrowserScreenActivityStatusMonitor()`: used to monitor the activity of a user interacting with a web page using callbacks.
+- `useTextSortedList()`: used to sort an array of items having the same data type.
 - `useSearchParamsState()`: used to ensure that `useSearchParams()` doesn't lose any URL location search state between route changes.
 - `useComponentMounted()`: used to determine if a React component is mounted or not.
 - `useOutsideClick()`: used to respond to clicks outside a target DOM element.